iterative/dvc.org/static/docs/commands-reference/cache/dir.md

   Don't provide a `value` when using this flag.

 - `-h`, `--help` - prints the usage/help message, and exit.

+- `-q`, `--quiet` - do not write anything to standard output.
+Exit with 0 if no problems arise, otherwise 1.

+- `-v`, `--verbose` - displays detailed tracing information.

 ## Example: Using relative path